redbottleneck/ece243Project/README.md

    - Hover with the mouse to view dynamic date and price tooltips.
    - Click stock labels to **trigger audio playback**.

-to try the project online go to [cpulator](https://cpulator.01xz.net/?sys=rv32-de1soc) which emulates the project, here is the [demo](https://youtu.be/rjTGLKv8cxs)
+to try the project online go to [cpulator](https://cpulator.01xz.net/?sys=rv32-de1soc) which emulates the project.

 1. near the compile and load button change language to C
 2. copy/paste the project.c code, or copy the raw file and place it into the editor